Current Projects

 Ambivalent Democracies: Intersectional Feminist and Queer Defiant Visions

-The book seeks to explore the tension between democracy as a catalyst for feminist and queer justice and democracy as a means to uphold hegemonic power relations from a decidedly intersectional perspective.
-In doing so, the book sheds light on ways of imagining democracy otherwise, from anti-racist feminist and queer perspectives, and provides a better understanding of how democracy can be mobilized against inequalities, both in their material and symbolic dimensions
+The project explores the tension between democracy as a catalyst for anti-racist feminist and queer justice and democracy as a means to uphold hegemonic power relations.
+In doing so, the book explores democracy in its multiplicities and ambivalence.
+Ultimately, the project seeks to provide an anti-racist, queer-feminist understanding of how democracy can be mobilized against inequalities, both in their material and symbolic dimensions.

 Funded by the 2021 Emma Goldman Award (FLAX Foundation)